ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleProfilePrecessingSpin.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.body`
+              - Get the spin axis in the body frame.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.inertial_precession`
+              - Get the precession in the inertial frame.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.precession`
+              - Get the precession rate and offset.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.spin`
+              - Get the spin rate and offset.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.nutation_angle`
+              - Nutation angle by which the spin axis is offset from the angular momentum direction defined in the inertial frame.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.reference_axes`
+              - Reference axes with respect to which precessing spin is defined.
+The satellite's body axes or any axes dependent upon the satellite's body axes are invalid for this attitude profile; all other axes are valid choices for the reference axes.
             * - :py:attr:`~ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin.smart_epoch`
+              - Get the epoch of the attitude profile.

 Import detail